 Stage 5 Completion of works

-During the installation works please contact your Occupational Therapist if any issues arise.
-Your Occupational Therapist will visit you at home or contact you to ensure the stairlift if suitable for you and will provide any necessary demonstration on safe use of the stairlift.
+Whilst the works are on site, please contact your OT if any issues arise.
+Your OT will visit you at home to ensure the overhead track ceiling hoist is suitable in meeting your needs and will provide any necessary demonstration on the safe use of the overhead track ceiling hoist.
+Your OT will complete/ update any required documentation to support use of the overhead track ceiling hoist.

 Timescales for this stage will vary from person to person.